Play (activity): Seniors

 Older adults represent one of the fastest growing populations around the world.
-In fact, the United Nations predicted an increase of those aged 60 and above from 629 million in 2002 to approximately two billion in 2050 but increased life expectancy does not necessarily translate to a better quality of life.
+The United Nations predicted an increase of those aged 60 and above from 629 million in 2002 to approximately two billion in 2050 but increased life expectancy does not necessarily translate to a better quality of life.
 For this reason, research has begun to investigate methods to maintain and/or improve quality of life among older adults.

 Similar to the data surrounding children and adults, play and activity are associated with improved health and quality of life among seniors.
 Additionally, play and activity tend to affect successful aging as well as boost well-being throughout the lifespan.
 Although children, adults, and seniors all tend to benefit from play, older adults often perform it in unique ways to account for possible issues, such as health restrictions, limited accessibility, and revised priorities.
 For this reason, elderly people may partake in physical exercise groups, interactive video games, and social forums specifically geared towards their needs and interests.
 One qualitative research study found older adults often chose to engage in specific games such as dominoes, checkers, and bingo for entertainment.
-Another study indicated a common pattern within game preferences among older adults; seniors often favor activities that encourage mental and physical fitness, incorporate past interests, have some level of competition, and foster a sense of belonging.
+Another study indicated a common pattern in game preferences among older adults: seniors often favor activities that encourage mental and physical fitness, incorporate past interests, have some level of competition, and foster a sense of belonging.
 Researchers investigating play in older adults are also interested in the benefits of technology and video games as therapeutic tools.
-Studies show these outlets can lower the risk of developing particular diseases, reduce feelings of social isolation and stress, as well as promote creativity and the maintenance of cognitive skills.
+These outlets can lower the risk of developing particular diseases, reduce feelings of social isolation and stress, and promote creativity and the maintenance of cognitive skills.
 As a result, play has been integrated into physiotherapy and occupational therapy interventions for seniors.